-The holiday season has a reputation as the most wonderful time of the year: one that's typically spent bonding with friends, family, and other loved ones.
-Although abundant family time might appeal to some, the reality is that not everyone is eager, or even able, to be around their family — and if someone is estranged from their family, the holidays can be an especially challenging and emotional time.
+Holidays have a reputation of being the most wonderful time of the year: one that's typically spent bonding with friends, family, and other loved ones.
+Although abundant family time might appeal to some, the reality is that not everyone is eager, or even able, to be around their family — and if someone is estranged from their family during the holidays, it can be an especially challenging and emotional time.

-"The holidays are steeped in expectations about how we should look, feel, and who we should be celebrating with," Virginia Williamson, LMFT, co-owner of Collaborative Counseling Group, tells Bustle.
-"For some people holidays may have been a painful time, when family conflict escalated, or a source of disappointment if families failed to create traditions that promoted togetherness and gratitude for one another.
-There may have been significant losses... that are felt in a more pronounced way during the holiday season."
+"The holidays are steeped in expectations about how we should look, feel, and who we should be celebrating with," Virginia Williamson, LMFT, a licensed marriage and family therapist and co-owner of Collaborative Counseling Group, tells Bustle.
+"For some people [the] holidays may have been a painful time when family conflict escalated, or a source of disappointment if families failed to create traditions that promoted togetherness and gratitude for one another."

-Whatever the reason for it, being on bad terms with your family is tough at the best of times, let alone during a time of year when you're being bombarded with images of happy families drinking hot cocoa in matching onesies or sledding down a snowy hill.
-Even though we each might be adept at handling our own family issues, it can be trickier to know how to support a partner who isn't close with their family, especially at a time of year when you're likely to be spending lots of time around yours.
+Whatever the reason for it, being on bad terms with your family is tough at the best of times, let alone during a time of year when you're bombarded with images of happy families.
+Even though we each might be adept at handling our own family issues, it can be trickier to know how to support a partner who isn't close with their family.

 How To Figure Out What Kind Of Support Your Partner Needs

-So how can you support a partner who's estranged from their family during the holidays?
-Everyone's family dynamic is unique, and everyone handles their family issues in a different way, so don't just assume what your partner might want from you this holiday season.
+Everyone's family dynamic is unique, and everyone handles their family issues in a different way, so don't just assume what your partner might want from you during a holiday.
 Instead, sit down with your partner and have a conversation about the situation so you're both on the same page, and know what to expect from each other.

-After they tell you what they want and need, Caraballo says it's key to honor that: if they want to get into details, that's great — but it's also important to respect it if they don't want to share more about their family situation surrounding the holidays.
-"It's important to accept that not everyone feels the same way about their families... so it's important to listen to what your partner is saying rather than projecting your own values, thoughts and beliefs onto them and what they should be doing or feeling," Caraballo says.
+Caraballo says it's key to honor what they say: if they want to get into details, that's great — but it's also important to respect it if they don't want to share more about their family situation.
+"It's important to accept that not everyone feels the same way about their families, so it's important to listen to what your partner is saying rather than projecting your own values, thoughts, and beliefs onto them and what they should be doing or feeling," Caraballo says.

-If you get along famously with your fam, it's only natural to wish the same for your partner and feel sad if they're missing that.
+If you get along with your family, it's only natural to wish the same for your partner and feel sad if they're missing that.
 But if you want to offer your genuine support, it's crucial to be understanding and empathetic of your partner's family situation and respect their wishes where their family is concerned.
-For instance, if they say they have no interest in having Christmas dinner with their toxic sibling, don't invite them over as a "heartwarming surprise."
+For instance, if they say they have no interest in having a holiday dinner with their toxic sibling, don't invite them over as a "heartwarming surprise."